mofadl237/mofadl237/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Frontend
+- 🔭 I’m currently working on Frontend (Reactjs - Nextjs )
-- 🌱 I’m currently learning Computer And Information Science in Mansoura University
+- 🌱 I’m Fresh Graduate Computer And Information Science in Mansoura University
+-
 - <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...